LeeLinJun/spatiotemporal-multiplier-networks-pytorch/README.md

 ### Configuration File
 All of the configuration hyperparameters are set in the lib/utils/config.py.
 If you want to change them permanently, simply edit the file with the settings you would like to.
 Otherwise, use the approaches mentioned above to temporary change them.

-## Experimental Results
+## Results
-This section will be updated with preliminary results soon.
+The validation results and live demo written by jupyter could be found in tools/.